A. J. Crabill: Texas Education Agency

 In April 2016, the new Texas Commissioner of Education Mike Morath appointed Crabill as one of his Deputy Commissioners.
 According to the Texas Education Agency (TEA) website, Crabill is in charge of the agency's efforts to improve schools and ensure accreditation as the Deputy Commissioner of Governance.
-His full list of responsibilities originally included "school improvement, charters, governance, complaints management, system support & innovation, investigations, school discipline/safety, accreditation, waivers, and districts of innovation," but was curtailed later to include only "enforcement & support and governance & investigations."
+His full list of responsibilities originally included "school improvement, charters, governance, complaints management, system support & innovation, investigations, school discipline/safety, accreditation, waivers, and districts of innovation,".

 According to Crabill, as he frequently states, his main focus is "improving student outcomes".

-In his role, Crabill developed and frequently facilitates leadership and governance training sessions to educate current and potential school administrators and board members on how to better execute the responsibilities of their positions.
+In his role, Crabill developed and frequently facilitated leadership and governance training sessions to educate current and potential school administrators and board members on how to better execute the responsibilities of their positions.
 At times, his workshops are obligatory as part of the conditions for approval of the improvement plans submitted by underperforming schools.
-In November 2016, Crabill sent a letter to eleven school boards of under-performing districts requiring that they undergo training to adjust their plans to improve their respective districts.
-All of the school boards agreed to the training while several did so begrudgingly.
-However, the workshops were well-received with board members in attendance expressing their hopeful outlook on the future of interactions with the TEA.
+In November 2016, Crabill sent a letter to eleven school boards of under-performing districts inviting them to undergo training to adjust their plans to improve their respective districts.

+By 2019, Crabill's role had changed to special advisor to Texas Education Commissioner Mike Morath while he facilitated meetings on the Houston Independent School District takeover.
+In 2019, Crabill was awarded the James Bryant Conant Award by the Education Commission of the States.
+He was appointed in 2020 by the commissioner as a conservator to oversee staffing and budgeting at the DeSoto Independent School District.
+In a Dec 2023 conservatorship update, DeSoto, announced that within the first year or so governance scores had increased from 12 to 80, fiscal operations from F to C, and academics from D/F to B, and on this basis as of Sept 2022 active conservatorship transitioned to a passive role.